mozilla/glean/docs/user/adding-new-metrics.md

 ```

-The details of the metric parameters are described below in [Common metric parameters](#Common-metric-parameters).
+The details of the metric parameters are described in [metric
+parameters](metric-parameters.md).

 The `metrics.yaml` file is used to generate `Kotlin` code that becomes the
 public API to access your application's metrics.